Haxxnet/Compose-Examples/examples/openvpn/README.md

 Default username is `openvpn`.

 The password is auto-generated and displayed in container logs.
+Inspect the logs until you find the line `Auto-generated pass = "<password>"`.

-Admin web UI is accessible at `https://<IP>:943`
+Admin web UI is accessible at `https://<IP>:943/admin`.